-The nursing home negligence lawyers at The Barnes Firm in California have years of experience working with victims of nursing home abuse, and their families.
+The nursing home negligence lawyers at The Barnes Firm have years of experience working with victims of nursing home abuse, and their families.
 Our firm has a track record of getting our clients the best results possible.
 If you believe a loved one has been a victim of abuse or neglect, please contact one of our experienced nursing home abuse attorneys for a FREE consultation.

 Nursing Home Mistreatment in California

 Neglect and Abuse

 Falls – These are some of the most common types of injuries in nursing homes.
 Staff members are responsible for providing a safe and respectful environment, but falls are often overlooked.
 These injuries can be serious, especially for elderly individuals.

 Assault and Other Violent Crimes – Any type of violence in a nursing home is illegal.
 Whether a staff member, a guest, or another patient is responsible for the abuse, contact the local authorities immediately.

 Negligent Care – Those admitted to long-term care facilities require these services because they will need the help and care of others.
 When patients do not receive care or attention, serious injuries can occur.
 Nursing home staff members are also responsible for administering the correct prescribed medication and amount to patients.

 Malnutrition – Patients are often given too much or deprived of vital nutrients in some nursing homes.
 They may also receive disproportionate meals.
 It is crucial that each patient receives a balanced diet.
 Nursing home staff members must be properly trained in nutrition and the administration of meals.

 Diabetic care – Those with diabetes are prone to high blood-glucose levels.
 This can impact the body’s ability to make insulin.
 This is a common disease where diabetics require special care in long-term care facilities.